satyavel/azure-docs/articles/azure-resource-manager/templates/deployment-script-template.md

 ms.author: jgao

 ---
-# Use deployment scripts in templates (Preview)
+# Use deployment scripts in ARM templates (Preview)

-Learn how to use deployment scripts in Azure Resource templates.
+There are often scenarios where you need to run custom script code in an ARM Template deployments to complete your environment setup.
+These scripts that previously required a step outside of a template deployment can now be executed inside of a template deployment using the deploymentScript resource.
+With the new deploymentScript resource will execute any PowerShell or Bash script as part of your template deployment.
+This script can be included as part of your ARM Template or referenced from an external source.
+DeploymentScripts now gives you the ability to complete your end-to-end environment setup in a single ARM Template.

 With a new resource type called `Microsoft.Resources/deploymentScripts`, users can execute deployment scripts in template deployments and review execution results.
 These scripts can be used for performing custom steps such as:

 - add users to a directory
 - create an app registration